widberg/fmtk/docs/source/fuelcommands.rst

 Notes
 -----

+``ActiveDebugHUD`` is the command to enable this feature.
 To access the console in game make sure you have the debug hud enabled.
 This is most easily done by loading the default ``debug_tools`` mod or uncommenting the ``adhud`` line in the ``usergame.tsc`` file in the FUEL root directory.

 Only the capital letters in each command name are required.
 However, I recommend using the full command name in scripts.
 The in-game console can be accessed by pressing the ``y`` key in the game world.
 The game is paused while the console is open so you have to close it for your commands to take effect.
 Use the ``wasd`` keys to navigate the console keyboard.
 Use ``r`` to insert a space character and ``x`` to delete the last character.
 Pressing ``y`` while the console is open will close the console.
 Be careful not to confuse the letter ``O`` in the first row with the digit ``0`` in the second and third rows.